marcasty/infinity-llm/README.md

-# any-llm: Use any LLM API
+# infinity-llm: Use any LLM API

-any-llm is a collection of Python tools to make LLM APIs plug-and-play for fast, easy experimentation.
+infinity-llm is a collection of Python tools to make LLM APIs plug-and-play for fast, easy experimentation.
 I use this in my own projects today, but it's still very much a work in progress.
 I'm trying to strike the balance between simplicity and modularity, so if you have ideas feel free to message me or submit a PR!